Bladder control: Lifestyle strategies ease problems

 A bladder-training program usually follows these basic steps:

 - Identify your pattern.
 For a few days, keep a diary in which you note every time you urinate.
-Your doctor can use this diary to help you establish a schedule for your bladder training.
+Your doctor can use this diary to help you make a schedule for your bladder training.

 Don't be discouraged if you don't succeed the first few times.
-Keep practicing, and your ability to maintain control is very likely to increase.
+Keep practicing, and your ability to maintain control is likely to increase.

 See more In-depth

 - Urinary incontinence.
-National Institute on Aging. http://www.nia.nih.gov/health/publication/urinary-incontinence.
-Accessed May 11, 2014.
+Office on Women's Health. https://www.womenshealth.gov/publications/our-publications/fact-sheet/urinary-incontinence.html.
+Accessed May 9, 2017.

-- DuBeau CE.
-Treatment and prevention of urinary incontinence in women. http://www.uptodate.com/home.
-Accessed May 11, 2014.
+- Lukacz ES.
+Treatment of urinary incontinence in women. https://www.uptodate.com/home.
+Accessed May 9, 2017.